jbaker8935/switcheroo/README.md

 ## F256 Switcharoo

 A strategic puzzle game for the **Foenix/Wildbits F256** retro computer, built with **llvm-mos**.
-Play against a heuristic AI opponent in this unique piece-swapping strategy game.
+Play against a heuristic Engine opponent in this unique piece-swapping strategy game.

 ## Game Overview